CSCfi/csc-user-guide/docs/apps/seismic-unix.md

 # Seismic Unix

-[Seismic Unix](https://wiki.seismic-unix.org/start) is seismic processing package.
+[Seismic Unix](https://wiki.seismic-unix.org/start) is a seismic processing package.
 It aims first at delivering a robust and efficient seismic reflection software package, dedicated to education, and to permit the processing of moderate size 2D seismic or GPR data sets.

 ## Available